No pricing info available

 Hallo liebes Team der Helios Klinik, ich möchte mich ganz herzlich bei der Dialyse und der Stadion P 5 bedanken.
 Ein besonderen Dank gehen an Herrn Dr. Tuerk - leider nicht mehr in der Klinik, Frau Dr. Vorberger, Frau Dr. Schmidtchen, Frau Dr Lembcke,Herrn Dr. Wolkewitz, Schwester Antje, Schwester Carina.
 Ich sage 1000 Dank - ich wart Spitze - und ich glaube eine kleine Gehaltserhöhung - würde gut zu passen.
 Zwinka, zwinka.
 Es gibt natürlich auch die Schattenseite - sehr arrogant - die müssen aufpassen das die nicht über ihre eigenen Füße stolpern.
 Professor Dr. Nürnberg und Frau Dr. Haefner.
 Setzen - die Note 6 wird erteilt.
 Die Beiden müssen noch viele Seminare der Menschlichkeit und wie gehe ich mit Angehörigen von sehr schwer kranken Menschen um.
 Bleibt alle gesund.
 Vielen lieben Dank - B. Wendt

-University Medical Center Hamburg-Eppendorf, located in Eppendorf, Hamburg, Germany offers patients Arteriovenous (AV) Fistula for Dialysis procedures among its total of 288 available procedures, across 30 different specialties.
-Currently, there's no pricing information for Arteriovenous (AV) Fistula for Dialysis procedures at University Medical Center Hamburg-Eppendorf, as all prices are available on request only.
-There is currently a lack of information available on the specialists practicing at the Clinic, and they are accredited by ISO 9001:2008
+University Medical Center Hamburg-Eppendorf, can be found in Eppendorf, Hamburg, Germany and offers its patients Arteriovenous (AV) Fistula for Dialysis procedures as well as 288 other procedures, across 30 different procedure categories.
+At present, there is no pricing information for Arteriovenous (AV) Fistula for Dialysis procedures at University Medical Center Hamburg-Eppendorf.
+The pricing information is quite specialised, so it's only available on request.
+Currently, there's no information available about the doctors at the Clinic, and University Medical Center Hamburg-Eppendorf is accredited by just one known accreditations institute, ISO 9001:2008

 At Medijump, we're making medical easy.
 You can search, compare, discuss, and book your medical all in one place.
 We open the door to the best medical providers worldwide, saving you time and energy along the way, and it's all for FREE, no hidden fees, and no price markups guaranteed.
 So what are you waiting for?